Natasha Chen Bio, Age, Height, Husband, Salary, Net Worth, CNN

 Natasha Chen is an American news correspondent currently working for CNN News based in the network’s Los Angeles bureau.
-She also airs weekends, covering COVID-19 headlines, as well as experiences of businesses, tenants and landlords, immigrants, and schools during the pandemic.
+She also airs weekends, covering COVID-19 headlines, as well as the experiences of businesses, tenants and landlords, immigrants, and schools during the pandemic.

 Natasha Chen Age

 Chen was born in San Francisco Bay Area, however, has not shared details about her exact age, and birthday information about his age will be updated soon.